zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 It’s slow today, so I went to skate to refresh my mind and enjoy exploring the city.

+### Day 49: Jun 07, 2022

+**Today's Progress**:
+- Coded nearly 1 hour.
+5 questions
+- Finished resume revision

+**Thoughts:**
+If you write notes, including main data structures and some of the algorithm hints, that could help you review your LeetCode problems efficiently.
+For example, I write this note - “corner case first - if it's empty, then return empty list, or recursion and print the vale as a list in the middle.”.
+You can tell it’s No.94.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 0: February 30, 2016 (Example 2)